Cheriseawilliams.com is moving to a new location. Thank you for your patience.

 “Extra, Extra Read All About Cherise”

-Cherise A. Williams is a former Principal dancer for the Elegant School of Modern Dance under Artistic Director Shawna Bowden.
-Her gift of Modern/Liturgical dance started when she was 17 years old from Bethune Cookman University under Concert Chorale Director Dr. Rebecca Steele; where her first dance was a duet from the song Beauty and the Beast by Celion Dion and Peabo Bryson.
-She has been dancing for 15+ years.
-Cherise was the superb Liturgical Dancer for Bishop Harvey David Bryan Sr. & wife Almarie Bryan of Holy Redeemer Church of God in Christ for 12 years until their passing.
-Cherise facilitated in choreography for Camp Honey Shine 6th Annual Honey Shine Talent Show.
-Cherise is beckoned and sought out by many parishioners and administrators.
-As a former Interim Teacher for Broward County School Board Cherise was chosen to facilitate in choreography for the first African American Superintendent of Schools for Broward County Robert W. Runcie December 15, 2011.
-Williams choreographed for Christmas on Main Street Winter Musical 2013 at Walker Elementary School of Performing Arts.
-Cherise choreographed for the 2012 Title I, Head Start Nonpublic Neglected and delinquent program Parent Seminar for 500+ parents and guess.
-She accompanied and facilitated in choreography for Christmas on Las Olas, winter, and spring shows 2008–2012 for Walker School of the Performing Arts.
-Cherise is the former Choreographer/Sponsor for the Dazzling Dolls Majorettes of Walker Elementary School of the Performing Arts.
-She was preferred for the First Annual E. Pat Larkin’s Charitable Foundation, Inc. political event.
-Elected as one of the soloists to dance for Dr. Martin Luther King Jr. “In the Spirit of Unity and Service in the Community” 2008 Celebration where Cherise danced for Mayor Lamar Fisher.
-She acquires her contemporary modern dance style from Master Choreographers, Master dance workshops, and open community classes.
-Cherise studied Horton, Graham, ballet, and different styles of dance from Elegant School of Modern Dance; University Center of Performing Arts; Jubilee Dance Theater; Delou African Dance; The Boca Ballet Theater; and Bethune Cookman University.
-Cherise is open to mastering her crafts and or gifts and she is excited to be studying contemporary jazz under Jodi McMahon from University Center of Performing Arts.
+Cherise A. Williams is a former principal dancer for the Elegant School of Modern Dance under Artistic Director Shawna Bowden.
+Her gift of modern/liturgical dance started when she was seventeen years old at the Bethune Cookman University under Concert Chorale Director Dr. Rebecca Steele; where her first dance was a duet performed to the song “Beauty and the Beast” by Celion Dion and Peabo Bryson.
+She has been dancing for more than fifteen years.
+For twelve years Cherise was a liturgical dancer for Bishop Harvey David Bryan, Sr., and his wife, Almarie Bryan, of Holy Redeemer Church of God in Christ, until their passing.
+Cherise facilitated in choreography for Camp Honey Shine’s sixth annual Honey Shine Talent Show.
+Cherise is sought out by many parishioners and administrators.
+As a former interim teacher for Broward County School Board Cherise was chosen to facilitate in choreography for Robert W. Runcie, the first African American superintendent of schools for Broward County, December 15, 2011.
+Williams choreographed for Christmas on Main Street winter musical 2013 at Walker Elementary School of Performing Arts.
+Cherise choreographed for the 2012 Title I Head Start Nonpublic Neglected and Delinquent Program Parent Seminar for more than five hundred parents and guests.
+She accompanied and facilitated in choreography for the Christmas on Las Olas winter and spring shows 2008–2012 for Walker School of the Performing Arts.
+Cherise is the former choreographer/sponsor for the Dazzling Dolls Majorettes of Walker Elementary School of the Performing Arts.
+She was chosen for the first E. Pat Larkin’s Charitable Foundation, Inc., political event, now an annual event.
+She was elected as one of the soloists to dance for the Dr. Martin Luther King, Jr., “In the Spirit of Unity and Service in the Community” 2008 celebration, where Cherise danced for Mayor Lamar Fisher.
+She performed in a tribute to Alvin Ailey and at the tenth Odyssey Network 2009 Ultimate Business Retreat in Naples, Florida.
+Cherise danced along with the Elegant School of Modern Dance and opened for gospel singer Micah Stampley, Reverend Dr. M. Elaine Flake from the Greater Allen A.M.E., and R& B singer Deborah Cox.
+Cherise acquired her contemporary modern dance style from master choreographers, master dance workshops, and open community classes.
+Cherise studied Horton, Graham, ballet, and other styles of dance from the Elegant School of Modern Dance, University Center of Performing Arts, Jubilee Dance Theater, Delou African Dance, The Boca Ballet Theater, and Bethune Cookman University.
+Cherise is always furthering her skills, crafts, and gifts.

-Cherise Secret Chronicles
+Cherise’s Secret Chronicles